Volume 1: CAGES

 “Kairyna!”
 Helen said in horror.
 “What?
 Why would you. . .?
 That’s beyond disgusting!”

-The look on her aunt’s face was satisfying to the point she could almost have smiled.
+The look on her aunt’s face was satisfying to the point she could have almost smiled.

 “Just because Madam Sporra’s home is located in the countryside does not permit you to rudely force your imagination on the situation.
 You read too many books.
 Her age is the reason why she sent out the ad in the first place.
 She needs someone to help her take care of her home.
 That’s all there is to it.
 And might I remind you of the fact that she has graciously offered us room and board as payment for keeping the place clean, preparing her meals, and maintaining the yard.
 This is exactly what we need.
 Any longer and we would have been homeless.
 Madam Sporra is our blessing.
 I won’t have you speak ill of her.”